 - Pitocin and oxytocin.
 Pitocin is a synthetic form of oxytocin, which is a hormone produced by the body.
 Pitocin is prescribed when contractions are too frequent or too strong.
 The risks of Pitocin include bleeding and fetal lacerations.
 Improper delivery of oxygen from the placenta is a major risk.
 Oxygen deprivation injuries can cause brain damage and other long-term problems.

 - Anesthesia complications.
 Anesthesia is a medication given during surgeries, including deliveries.
 Epidural anesthesia is common during birth deliveries.
 Complications from this medical intervention include brain bleeding and infant injuries because it necessitates the use of medical instruments during labor.
 Other risks include fetal heart deceleration, respiratory arrest, low blood pressure, abnormal contractions, and other dangers.
 Fetal heart monitors should be used if anesthesia is given to the mother.

 The danger of many medications given during pregnancy is that the dosage needed can vary from mother to mother.
 Monitoring strategies can be very hard to determine, in part because the drug takes a while to take effect.
 If you have been the victim of a medication error, get help from our South Carolina obstetrical malpractice attorneys today.

 Talk to a trusted South Carolina pregnancy medication error lawyer now

-At McGowan, Hood & Felder, LLC, our South Carolina medication error attorneys fight for mothers, children, and families.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina medication error attorneys fight for mothers, children, and families.
 We demand the full compensation possible for your case.
 For help now, please call 803-327-7800 or fill out our contact form to schedule a free case evaluation.
 From our offices in Rock Hill, Anderson, Columbia, Sumter, and Georgetown, we see clients throughout South Carolina.